robotframework/robotframework-RFCP-syllabus/basics-2-overview.md

 #### Testing levels

 Robot Framework is typically used in different levels of _Acceptance Testing_ as it is brings _Abstraction layer_ to test data and complexity can be hidden to lower keyword implementation.
 It can be used also for _System Testing_ and _Regression Testing_.
-For _Unit Testing_ and _Integration Testing_ are used more suitable unit test frameworks (using typically implementation language).
+For _Unit Testing_ and _Integration Testing_, there are more suitable unit test frameworks (using typically the implementation's language).

 #### Behavior Driven Development